-We conducted a WDNR point-intercept aquatic plant survey on Rice Creek in summer 2010.
-Since the WDNR point-intercept protocol is designed for lakes and impoundments, we modified it to accommodate the more linear habitat found in a stream.
+Aquatic plant surveys have been conducted on Rice Creek by aquatic plant specialists in 2010 and 2016.
+In each of these surveys, modified WDNR point-intercept protocol and methodology was followed.
+Since the WDNR point-intercept protocol is designed for lakes and impoundments, the survey was modified to accommodate the more linear habitat found in a stream.
 In the laboratory, we used the hydro layer centerline down the stream and using GIS software, placed points every 75 meters along the centerline of the subject stream reach.
 In the case of Rice Creek, the stream reach went from Round Lake downstream to Big Lake.
-The coordinates for these centerline points were those to which the field crew navigated.
-Also in the laboratory we randomly selected for each centerline point from three categories (center, left, right).
-Using latitudelongitude coordinates and a handheld GPS unit, we navigated to the center line points and referred to a table that indicated "center," "left," or "right" for a given point.
-If it was "left", then the sample was taken from a point half the distance from the stream left bank and the stream center point.
-If it was a "center" the sample was taken at the stream center.
-We used a rake mounted on a pole to sample plants.
-These were identified and recorded, and put into a dedicated spreadsheet for storage and data analysis.
-This formal survey assessed the plant species composition throughout the stream reach we sampled.
-This systematic survey provides baseline data about the creek.
-Future monitoring will be able to identify and track changes in the plant community.
-Changes in a creek environment might manifest as loss of species, change in species abundance or distribution, difference in the relative composition of various plant life forms (emergent, floating leaf, or submergent plants), and/or appearance of an AIS or change in its population size.
+Then, in the field, scientists navigated to each point and used a rake mounted on a pole to sample plants.
+Plants are identified, recorded, and put into a dedicated spreadsheet for storage and data analysis.
+This systematic survey provides baseline data about the lake.

+Because Rice Creek has been surveyed twice, we are able to identify differences in the plant community that have resulted over the course of the six year interval.
+Changes in a stream environment might manifest as loss of species, change in species abundance or distribution, difference in the relative composition of various plant life forms (emergent, floating leaf, or submergent plants), and/or appearance of an AIS or change in its population size.
 Monitoring can track changes and provide valuable insight on which to base management decisions.
-In the remainder of this section (Part 3) we report the findings of the point-intercept aquatic plant survey.
-The supporting tables and figures for the aquatic plant survey are provided in Appendix B.
+Supporting tables and figures for the aquatic plant surveys are provided in Appendix B. Table 1 displays summary statistics for the 2016 survey and Table 2 displays summary statistics for the 2010 survey, Tables 3 and 4 provide a list of the species encountered during 2016 and 2010 surveys, including common and scientific name along with summarizing statistics.2 Table 5 provides a comparison of statistics from both survey years.
+In the remainder of this section (Part 3) we report the findings of the 2016 point-intercept aquatic plant survey and provide a summary of the aquatic plant survey conducted in 2010.

 Species richness refers to the total number of species recorded.
 We recorded 36 species of aquatic plants.
 Of these, 27 were collected at sampling sites and the others were observed from the boat.
-Table 1 displays summary statistics for the survey.
-Table 2 provides a list of the species encountered, including common and scientific name along with summarizing statistics.2 The number of species encountered at any given sample point ranged from 0 to 8 and 57 sample points were found to have aquatic vegetation present.
-The average number of species encountered at these vegetated sites was 3.28.
+The number of species encountered at any given sample point ranged from 0 to 9 and 54 sample points were found to have aquatic vegetation present.
+The average number of species encountered at these vegetated sites was 2.78.
 The actual number of species encountered at each of the vegetated sites is graphically displayed on Figure 1.
 Plant density is estimated by a "rake fullness" metric (3 being the highest possible density).
 These densities (considering all species) are displayed for each sampling site on Figure 2.